Sdeole/Instacart_Capstone/README.md

 ACKNOWLEDGEMENTS:
 This was one of my capstone projects for the Data Science Career Track program at TEXAS A&M.
-I would like to thank my Professor Jonathan Flower for his guidance and feedback.
-In addition, I would like to thank my colleague Gina Choe for helping out when needed.
+I would like to thank my Professor Jonathan Fowler for his guidance, support and feedback.
+In addition, I would like to thank my colleague Gina Choe for helping out in the time of need.

 CITATIONS
 1. The Instacart Online Grocery Shopping Dataset 2017“, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017